bcakmakoglu/revue-draggable/docs/content/en/controlled.md

 ---

 `<Draggable>` / `v-draggable` / `useDraggable` are a 'batteries-included' implementation that manages its own state.
-They do not create a wrapper DOM element.
+They do not create a wrapper DOM element, except for the wrapper components which need a wrapper to work when using *Vue2*.
+In *Vue3* it works without a wrapper, merging classes and styles to the passed slot element.

-If you want to completely control the lifecycle of the component, use `<DraggableCore>` / `v-draggable:core` or `useDraggableCore`.
+If you want/need to completely control the lifecycle of the component, use `<DraggableCore>` / `v-draggable:core` or `useDraggableCore`.

 For some users, they may want the nice state management that `<Draggable>` provides, but occasionally want to programmatically reposition their components.